Hiscox: History

 In August 2020 Hiscox’s Ben Walter maintained that its reputation was unaffected by its handling of business interruption claims from UK small businesses, but Chief Executive Bronek Masojada said in Hiscox’s 2020 preliminary results “Hiscox has undoubtedly suffered some brand damage this year.”.

+The 2023 annual report of the firm stated that “The UK broker commercial business continued to enjoy excellent retention, illustrating the underlying quality of the business and the loyalty of our customers.
+However, new business growth was below Management expectation, particularly in the fourth quarter.
+This was primarily due to a delay in the activation of several broker distribution deals signed in the latter part of the year.”

+Extinction Rebellion and other environmental campaign groups targeted Hiscox in March 2024.

 Products

 The company sells both personal and commercial insurance cover in a range of areas: for individuals, Hiscox provides home and contents insurance for "higher value" houses, as well as classic car, fine art, bloodstock, kidnap and ransom and personal accident cover.
-For companies, cover types include property, marine, aerospace, professional indemnity, hacker, product recall and political risk insurance as well as reinsurance.
+For companies, coverage types include property, marine, aerospace, professional indemnity, hacker, product recall and political risk insurance as well as reinsurance.